carpentries-incubator/data-harvesting-for-agriculture/_episodes/03-Geospatial-Lesson.md

 > ## SSURGO Data
 >
 > The downloaded `ssurgo` is a list with 2 objects, `spatial` and `tabular`.
 The `spatial` object contains the polygons of soil types for the field, and  `tabular` contains many dataframes with attributes collected for the soil and soil horizons.
+>
-Note that these dataframes and their relationships with one another ar very complex.
+> Note that these dataframes and their relationships with one another are very complex.
 To use these data, you must carefully read the SSURGO documentation.
-Merging the dataframes to have one value of the attributes for each soil polygon requires reducing the dimension of the data, often by weighting the attributesby horizon depth.
+[The SSURGO Metadata Table Columns Desription document is available online,](https://data.nal.usda.gov/system/files/SSURGO_Metadata_-_Table_Column_Descriptions.pdf) and some of the segments we're going to use are found around page 81.
 >
+> Merging the dataframes to have one value of the attributes for each soil polygon requires reducing the dimension of the data, often by weighting the attributes by horizon depth.
+>
 > Let's make a map of the soil types on this field.
 First, we need to locate the part of `tabular` with the soil names; these can be found in `muaggatt`.
+(From the Metadata Table Column Desriptions document linked in above, we can learn that 'muaggatt' stands for 'Map Unit Aggregated Attributes.')
 >
 >
 > ~~~